Former UK PM Truss calls for tougher China policy in first speech since resigning

-TOKYO, Feb 17 (Reuters) - Former British prime minister Liz Truss will call on Friday for Taiwan to be given more arms and for the Group of Seven nations to agree a coordinated package of sanctions against China if there is an escalation of military tensions around the island.
+TOKYO, Feb 17 (Reuters) - Former British Prime Minister Liz Truss on Friday called for the international community to build Taiwan's defences and agree a package of coordinated defensive, economic and political measures in support of the island "before it is too late".

-In her first speech since she was forced out of office last year, Truss will tell a conference in Japan designed to coordinate the policies of democratic governments towards China that the West should take a tougher approach to the world's second largest economy.
+In her first speech since being forced out of office last year, Truss told a conference in Japan aimed at coordinating democratic governments' policies towards the People's Republic of China (PRC) that the West should take a tougher approach to the world's second-largest economy.

-Truss will say there are people who argue that "the rise of a totalitarian China" is inevitable and "standing up to this regime is a hopeless task" but she rejects this "fatalism".
+"Our governments must signal to the PRC that military aggression towards Taiwan would be a strategic mistake," Truss said.

-"The free world has a significant role to play in whether or not that happens – and how it happens," Truss will say, according to extracts of her speech.
+She spoke of her regret that Western countries were not quicker and tougher in their action against Moscow when Russia invaded Ukraine in what it calls a "special military operation".

 British Prime Minister Rishi Sunak is facing pressure from some within his party to re-classify China as a "threat" instead of a "systemic competitor" in an update to the government's defence and foreign policy strategy, which is expected to be published next month.